Docker

 - Advanced configuration

-If you don't already have a local environment or you're not familiar with Docker, this page will guide you in installing UserFrosting using Docker.
+If you don't already have a local development environment set up, this page will guide you through installing UserFrosting using Docker.

 Docker provides a great starting point for building a UserFrosting application using PHP, NGINX, and MySQL without requiring prior Docker experience.
 All the necessary tools will be available through Docker.
-The only necessary tool required on your computer, besides Docker, is the command line.
+The only tool required on your computer, besides Docker, is access to the command line.

 If you're familiar with PHP development, or already have PHP installed locally, you may instead want to consider setting up natively.